Unikernel Linux (UKL): Motivation Goals

 \section{Motivation \& Goals}

-UKL seeks to explore a spectrum between a general-purpose operating system and a unikernel in order to: (1) enable unikernel optimizations demonstrated by earlier systems while preserving a general-purpose operating system's (2) broad application support, (3) broad hardware support, and (4) the ecosystem of developers, tools and operators.
+UKL seeks to explore a spectrum of unikernel optimization levels.
+At one end is a general-purpose operating system supporting a wide class of applications and hardware.
+At the other is a highly optimized unikernel which may be specialized down to the specifics of a single application and platform.
+In doing this, we aim to (1) enable unikernel optimizations demonstrated by earlier systems while preserving a general-purpose operating system's (2) broad application support, (3) broad hardware support, and (4) the ecosystem of developers, tools, and operators.
 We motivate and describe each of these four goals.